Toni-H09/license-project-game/GRAPH_THEORY_DOCUMENTATION.md

 Example flow:
 - Player starts at [START] node
 - Chooses "Choice A" → moves to [Node 1]
-- At [Node 1], player sees choices D and E
+- At [Node 1], player sees choices D, E and F
 - If player chooses D, they go to [Node 4]
 - If player chooses E, they go to [Node 5]
+- If player chooses F, they go to [Node 6]
 - Each choice may block certain future paths
 - Game continues until no more choices are available